pretix/pretix/doc/development/concepts.rst

 Every Event is managed by the **organizer**, an abstract entity running the event.

 Tixl is used by **users**.
-We want to enable global users who can just login into tixl and buy tickets for as many events as they like but at the same time it should be possible to create some kind of local user to have a temporary account just to buy tickets for one single event.
+We want to enable global users who can just login into pretix and buy tickets for as many events as they like but at the same time it should be possible to create some kind of local user to have a temporary account just to buy tickets for one single event.